benwzj/benwzj.github.io/_posts/2024-03-20-css-tailwind.md

 95% of Tailwind utility classes can convert to CSS directly.
 For example `padding`, you can search at Tainwind Doc and it will show you that how it design classes around padding and how to use them.
 And it also show you that `p-0` is `padding: 0px;` etc.
 In Tainwind website, and press `ctrl + k`, you can access search directly.

-> Pro tip:
-> Using 'Tailwind CSS IntelliSense' VSCode plugin to write Tailwind CSS code.
+### Tailwind CSS IntelliSense

-Using 'Tailwind CSS IntelliSense' and CSS knowledge can do 75% of Tailwind CSS coding directly.
+Using 'Tailwind CSS IntelliSense' VSCode plugin and CSS knowledge can do 75% of Tailwind CSS coding directly.
 You might need to check the Tailwind Doc for the usage of another 25%.
 For example `position`, Tailwind is using `static`, `fixed`, etc. It may be a bit confusing at the beginning.

-### Read Tailwind Doc 'Core Concepts' Section
+## Tailwind Docs

 Ok, 95% classes can convert to CSS simply.
 And 5% of clssses are not map 1 to 1 to CSS.
-You just need to go to the 'Core Concepts' section in the Tainwind Doc, and glance over them, you will get the most of the idea.
+You just need to go to the **'Core Concepts'** section in the Tainwind Doc, and glance over them, you will get the most of the idea.

-#### 'Hover, Focus, and Other States' section
+### Hover, Focus, and Other States

-'Hover, Focus, and Other States' section go over 99% of the different edge use cases for handling things like hovering, focusing, pseudo element, and so on, which you can't handle with CSS classes.
+'Hover, Focus, and Other States' in 'Core Concepts' Section go over 99% of the different edge use cases for handling things like hovering, focusing, pseudo element, and so on, which you can't handle with CSS classes.
 But Tailwind get around that and implement these functionality for pretty much everything with classes.

 For example,
 - It use **colon** to show hover effect: `hover:bg-violet-600`.